kubernetes/kops/docs/cli/kops_create_instancegroup.md

 ### Synopsis

-Create an instancegroup configuration.  kops has the concept of "instance groups", which are a group of similar virutal machines.
+Create an instancegroup configuration.  kops has the concept of "instance groups", which are a group of similar virtual machines.
 On AWS, they map to an AutoScalingGroup.
 An ig work either as a Kubernetes master or a node.

 ```
 kops create instancegroup